saezlab/pypath/README.rst

 * Many methods in `dataio` have been improved or fixed, docs and code style largely improved
 * Started to add tests especially for methods in `dataio`

+0.9
+---
+* The network database is not dependent any more on `python-igraph` hence it has been removed from the mandatory dependencies
+* New API for the network, interactions, evidences, molecular entities

 Upcoming
 --------